As we well see later, a similar method is also used to

 directory specified by the $BIBINPUTS shell or environment

 variable set up at installation time.
+On Unix &

-On Unix & GNU/Linux systems (including
+GNU/Linux systems (including Apple

-Windows, this is your TEX installation’s
+this is your TEX installation’s

 texmf/bibtex/bib directory — the